 With wardriving, one analyzes these signals to create a map of WAPs and their coverage areas.
-The word driving in wardriving derives from the fact that one typically uses a car to traverse roads while analyzing wireless network information.
+The word driving in wardriving derives from the fact that one typically uses a car to traverse roads while analyzing wireless network information for Windows, Kismet for Linux, and KisMac for Macintosh.)